beginning of content

 Tips for serving protein

-• Use lean meats and poultry in soups, stews, stir-fries, bakes and pasta dishes
+• Use lean meats and poultry in soups, stews, stir-fries, bakes and pasta dishes.

-• Choose nuts as a snack (never give whole nuts to children under 5 years of age), or add them to salads, main courses or breakfast cereal
+• Choose nuts as a snack (never give whole nuts to children under 5 years of age) or add them to salads, main courses or breakfast cereal.

-Grains and cereal
+Grains and cereals

 Grains give your child the energy they need to grow, develop and learn.
 They include a variety of vitamins and nutrients as well as protein and fibre.